STPv22/1v1.lol-hacked/README.md

 **How TO USE**

-V to enable ESP <br>
+V to enable ESP
-C to enabe Wire frame View
+C to enable Wire frame View
+H to enable GUI
+T to toggle softaim (aimbot)

 in the code you may see aim and blink. they do not work.
 ESP best works in 1v1, b/c in Zone Duos it creates weird shapes.